Portfolios to given keeping Assembly polls in mind: Gehlot | Politics

 Congress general secretary Ajay Maken, who is the incharge of Rajasthan affairs at the AICC, said party’s national president Sonia Gandhi has given a very a good team for the development of Rajasthan.

 ''The Congress will return to power in the 2023 Assembly elections,'' he said.
-State Congress chief Govind Singh Dotasra, who was elevated to the Cabinet rank, also exuded confidence that the party will retain power. ''The enthusiasm among Congress workers reflects that the state government has done a good work in the past three years,'' he claimed.
+State Congress chief Govind Singh Dotasra also exuded confidence that the party will retain power. ''The enthusiasm among Congress workers reflects that the state government has done a good work in the past three years,'' he claimed.

 ''We are now going to hold 'jan sunwai' of ministers for party workers.
 The feedback from this exercise will be forwarded to the party high command and the government.
 We will be taking all steps and leave no stone unturned to make sure that the Congress forms the next government,'' he said.
 Former deputy CM Sachin Pilot said the new Cabinet will help the Congress in future and the party will win the next elections.
 Since the 1998 Assembly elections in Rajasthan, the Congress and BJP have ruled alternately.